 Let’s Get To Work On Your Recovery

 KDLM construction accident attorneys have secured over $1 Billion in settlements and hundreds of significant verdicts on behalf of our clients.
-We are proud to fight for New Yorkers injured in construction and workplace accidents through multidiscipline investigation, diligent preparation, and uncompromising advocacy.
+We are proud to fight for New Yorkers injured in construction and workplace accidents through multidisciplinary investigation, diligent preparation, and uncompromising advocacy.

 If you were injured or a loved one died from a construction-related accident, call our New York personal injury law firm at (212) 618-6800 or contact us via our online contact form for a free and confidential consultation.
 We speak both Spanish and English.